 What they can cut

 Silhouettes are great at cutting paper and vinyl.
-(Glowforges are not able to cut vinyl so plan on getting a Silhouette if you want to cut vinyl.
+(Glowforges are not able to cut most vinyl so plan on getting a Silhouette if you want to cut vinyl.
 It is possible to cut PVC free vinyl with a Glowforge but it is much harder to find.)

 You can also use a pen with your Silhouette and draw things.
 I have used this to address envelopes with glitter gel pens for a wedding and I got many compliments.

 You can also cut fabric, felt, and crepe paper with the rotary blade.

 There is the option to cut leather and thin balsa wood with the kraft blade.
 I have never cut balsa wood or leather with my Silhouette because it looks easy to mess up and I would rather not waste material.
 Read about how to cut wood and thicker materials with a Silhouette.

 Silhouettes are also not great at cutting designs into thicker materials especially if the design has lots of detail.
 You can only cut circles or other basic shapes.